Assistant professor in Mathematics at University of South Carolina.

 Optimal transport and Mean field games workshop series

-Applied mathematics; Transport information geometry in PDEs, Data science, Graphs and Neural networks, Complex Dynamical systems, Computation, Statistics, Control and Games.
+Transport information geometry in Complex Dynamical systems, PDEs, Statistics, Optimization, Control and Games, Mathematical Data science, Graphs and Neural networks, and Scientific Computations.